ltrujello/ltrujello.github.io/docs/category_theory/Persistence Modules/Persistence modules on $\rr$..md

 Now suppose we have a natural transformation $\sigma: P \to P'$ between two functors $P, P': \rr \to \cc$.
 Consider the diagrams below, which we will show are commutative.
-\

 <img src="../../../png/category_theory/chapter_11/tikz_code_1_10.png" width="99%" style="display: block; margin-left: auto; margin-right: auto;"/>
-o show this, observe that
+To show this, observe that

 \begin{align*}
 \sigma \circ \eta'